Holiday Cottage, Helford, Cornwall

 SLEEPING

-Principal bedroom: king beds
+Principal bedroom: king sized bed on first floor

-Second bedroom: bunk beds
+Second bedroom: bunk beds on first floor

 All bed linen and bath towels provided